nwcourses/nwcourses.github.io/COM623/week_7/index.md

 Note that it's almost the same as the query string version, but we use the `params` prop rather than `searchParams`.
 Note we use `params.artist` to match the name of the parameter (`artist`): note how we named the parameter folder `[artist]` when creating our folders.

-#### Exercise
+### Exercise 2

-Route with both artist and title e.g.
+Create a component to handle a route with both artist and title e.g.
 ```
 http://localhost:3000/artist/[artist]/title/[title]
 ```

-It should display both artist and title.
+Like the query string exercise above, it should display both the artist and the title.

-### Exercise - connecting to a database
+### Exercise 3 - connecting to a database

 The exercise allows you to turn the previous examples into something useful by connecting them to a database.
 - Create a `resources` folder as a sub-folder of your overall project folder.